turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetEmitterArray() : EmitterComponent[] result  -- returns the array of all components of this type
 - Component_GetLightArray() : LightComponent[] result  -- returns the array of all components of this type
 - Component_GetObjectArray() : ObjectComponent[] result  -- returns the array of all components of this type
+- Component_GetMeshArray() : MeshComponent[] result  -- returns the array of all components of this type
 - Component_GetInverseKinematicsArray() : InverseKinematicsComponent[] result  -- returns the array of all components of this type
 - Component_GetSpringArray() : SpringComponent[] result  -- returns the array of all components of this type
 - Component_GetScriptArray() : ScriptComponent[] result  -- returns the array of all components of this type